Written by Sneha Patwari, Corporate Secretary Lead

 Here's how:

-1. Register Your Entity – Incorporate your company on ACRA’s BizFile+ portal.
+- Register Your Entity – Incorporate your company on ACRA's BizFile portal.

 Step 1: Register Your Company

-Your company or entity must be incorporated through ACRA’s BizFile+ portal to be able to get Certificate of Incorporation.
-In Singapore, entrepreneurs can select from several structures, but a private limited company is the most preferred option due to its flexibility, credibility, and tax benefits.
+Your company or entity must be incorporated through ACRA's BizFile portal before you can get a Certificate of Incorporation.
+In Singapore, entrepreneurs can select from several types of business entities, but a private limited company is the most popular option due to its flexibility, credibility, and tax benefits.

 The process involves: